 Jennifer Lawrence had a remarkable breakout performance in this chilly drama.
 The shock within the story may have been part of what earned the film so many accolades, making it worth a watch on an uneventful snow day.

 This is one of the best rom-com films, especially considering it stars Meg Ryan and Billy Crystal.
 The timeline of the story is not limited to the winter months, but some of the best action happens when the leaves are turning.

 The Holiday is the life-swap rom-com that winter requires.
 With a star-studded cast, including Cameron Diaz and Jack Black, there is never a dull moment.

-This Kubrick masterpiece is a classic horror film, beloved by just about everyone—including spectators that would normally avoid the genre.
+This Kubrick masterpiece is a classic horror film, beloved by just about everyone—including spectators who would normally avoid the genre.
 Watching in anticipation of a blizzard is not recommended unless you are looking for an immersive viewing experience.

 This stark survival flick earned Leonardo DiCaprio his only Academy Award.
 Before you get worked up about the other performances that deserved the statue, find this film—also starring Tom Hardy—available anywhere you buy movies.

 A versatile movie, The Nightmare Before Christmas has earned a cult following.
-I like to watch it around Halloween and Christmas because who doesn’t love a great holiday musical?
+We like to watch it around Halloween and Christmas because who doesn’t love a great holiday musical?

 Narnia is a world that exists in perpetual winter, so it seemed like a perfect choice for our snow day list.
 The fantasy world is not only reserved for readers of the series either; expect excellent performances from Tilda Swinton and James McAvoy (The Lion, the Witch, and the Wardrobe), Peter Dinklage (Prince Caspian), and more.

-If you can watch the stage musical Rent, that is my highest recommendation.
-If not, the abbreviated film version is still a heartwarming, intersectional look at the bohemian working class.
+If you can't watch the stage musical Rent, the abbreviated film version is still a heartwarming and intersectional look at the New York working class.

 Veterans of the Love Actually fanclub will attest to its longevity.
 This is a film not so much about romance as it is about the transient nature of love and how it affects many different people.
 It will certainly warm even the iciest hearts this winter.